-- Grace is now offering two morning worship services in the Sanctuary at 8 AM and 11 AM and both will be streamed live on our Facebook page, plus the service will be posted on the website Sermons page.
+- Grace continue to offer two morning worship services in the Sanctuary at 8 AM and 11 AM and both will be streamed live on our Facebook page, plus the service will be posted on the website Sermons page.

 - We also are holding our gathering for all ages called “The Five” outdoors on the church grounds each Sunday evening at 5 PM.

 - When in-person communion is offered, participation is optional.
 Those who want to participate in communion must wear a mask and will approach the server and hold out one hand to receive their bread dipped in juice, which they should wait to eat until they’ve returned to their seat.
 (There will only be two servers, wearing masks and gloves).

 - Congregational singing returns May 1st, with masks on, so feel free to sing along if you wish.

 How to Watch Sunday Worship, Video Devotionals & Sunday School

 Worship will be streamed on the church Facebook page each Sunday at 8 AM and at 11 AM unless the service time has been changed as noted on the Events Calendar.
 You can also WATCH SUNDAY WORSHIP on the Grace Sermons webpage.
 View weekly video devotionals and Sunday School lessons on Facebook.

 The Latest on Grace UMC & In-Person Worship